-These tumours classically present on imaging as a solid nodular mass with an intracanalicular component that often results in widening of the porus acusticus.
+On imaging, they classically present as a solid nodular mass with an intracanalicular component that often results in widening of the porus acusticus.
 They usually show intense contrast enhancement and, when larger, cystic degeneration can be present.
 Haemorrhagic areas may also be seen, but calcification is typically not present.

-They account for 7-8% of all primary intracranial tumours 2 and 75-90% of cerebellopontine angle masses 1-2,8.
-95% of solitary lesions are sporadic.
+Acoustic schwannomas account for 7-8% of all primary intracranial tumours 2 and 75-90% of cerebellopontine angle masses 1,2,8.
+The vast majority (95%) of solitary lesions are sporadic.
 Bilateral vestibular schwannomas are highly suggestive of neurofibromatosis type 2 (NF2), although bilateral tumours are encountered in the familial form of acoustic schwannomas in the absence of other stigmata of NF2 5.

 The typical presentation is with adult-onset sensorineural hearing loss or tinnitus.
 In some patients, this goes unnoticed, and presentation is delayed until the lesion is much larger and presents with symptoms related to mass effect.
 Possibilities include cerebellar and brainstem symptoms (e.g. cranial nerve dysfunction other than vestibulocochlear), or hydrocephalus due to the effacement of the fourth ventricle.

 Acoustic schwannomas are benign tumours (WHO grade 1), which usually arise from the intracanalicular segment of the vestibular portion of the vestibulocochlear nerve (CN VIII) 2,4, near the transition point between glial and Schwann cells (Obersteiner-Redlich zone) 8.
 In over 90% of cases, these tumours arise from the inferior division of the vestibular nerve 8.